 On the one hand, nothingness is a timeless presence; on the other, anything that could happen exists**, has existed, or will exist.
 Our fragmented Universe grows out of spacetime through the quantum realm in which probabilities exist.
-The geometric mind recreates intuitively the geometry of its surroundings.
+The geometric mind recreates the geometry of its surroundings intuitively.
 It assigns the number zero to nothingness and one to the wholeness of the quantum Universe.
-Zero and one set off the geometry of numbers unraveling basic mathematic riddles.
+Zero and one set off the geometry of numbers, unraveling basic mathematic riddles.
 With their two faces, numbers convey a representational theory, continuous fields of infinitely many degrees of freedom.

 In nothingness, there isn’t any word for distance and length.
 Their mere mention is absent.
 Silence is the rule.
 I wish to trace its contour.
-Entanglement, I feel, remains silent until the noise and the quantum system act on each other at the edge of the collapse.
-Emerging from the quantum realm which witnesses the birth of sounds, a sound is elicited by any motion of an individual object — of any length — even that of an intuitive spark in one’s head.
+I feel entanglement remains silent until the noise and the quantum system act on each other at the edge of the collapse.
+Emerging from the quantum realm, which witnesses the birth of sounds, a sound is elicited by any motion of an individual object — of any length — even that of an intuitive spark in one’s head.

 Resonance inside mirrors sounds outside.
 Sounds cowrite a discreet symphony in the background.
 I wish to devise a poetic code for the theoretical house of everything, a geometric theory that would convey the essence of information spread through an infinite number of dimensions setting energy free.
 As I draw circles here and there, I try to extract myself from the mesmerizing pull of abstract thinking.

 If any attribute, whatever it is, is vain and false***, then searching for answers is pointless.
 I touch the bottom of the rabbit hole and reach the trough of the wave.
 Sucked into the black hole of nothingness, I walk on eggshells.
-I am surrounded with darkness and silence but still hear voices telling me that interdisciplinary communication is epistemically perilous.
-The opportunistic approach to a theory of everything that such a dialogue entails is nevertheless the way forward.
+I am surrounded by darkness and silence but still hear voices telling me that interdisciplinary communication is epistemically perilous.
+Nevertheless, the opportunistic approach to a theory of everything such a dialogue entails is the way forward.

 Points emerge and draw the spacetime manifold where the gravitational field expands and contracts like a beating heart.
-It is a sounding field and the field of consciousness is filled with its ringings.
-Whether Oumuamua is an alien craft spotted far away, unlike those Unidentified Aerial Phenomena that are reported much closer to home, invites more questions than answers: where would it come from anyway and how would it get here?
-If it is, it would prove that we are not alone, that a civilization was able to overcome its differences and acquire the technological know-how to launch in space a craft like a message in the bottle that some have thrown before in the ocean.
+It is a sounding field, and the field of consciousness is filled with its ringings.
+Whether Oumuamua is an alien craft spotted far away, unlike those Unidentified Aerial Phenomena reported much closer to home, invites more questions than answers: where would it come from anyway, and how would it get here?
+If it is, it will prove that we are not alone, that a civilization was able to overcome its differences and acquire the technological know-how to launch in space a craft like a message in the bottle that some have thrown before in the ocean.
 Did it leave on its path echoes of its passing?

 Free-floating objects may travel trillion miles in their lifetime.
 Oumuamua could have passed through a considerable subset of the Carina and Columba moving groups when those groups were forming.
 An individual object that happens to be Oumuamua extracted itself or was ejected from its flowing community.
 Moving groups are flows within flows, overdensities in the space motion.
 They are streams crossing the region around the Sun.
 Movement creates time.
 Those moving flows are, in a sense, time flows.
 Carina and Columba may be the most plausible source region if Oumuamua was ejected during planet formation or via intra-cluster interactions.

 What is it with poets and birds?
 Do poets envy their view from above and their ability to spot at a great distance a tiny speck down below?
-Baudelaire’s albatrosses, the native garden’s sparrows, Cleveland’s eagles, and Portland’s seagulls all crowd my head.
-Bird live an ordinary life, sifting through trash, ripping flesh off fish on the edge of the pier.
-They too quiet down at the end of the day watching the sunset.
+Baudelaire's albatrosses, the native garden's sparrows, Cleveland's eagles, and Portland's seagulls all crowd my head.
+Birds live ordinary lives, sifting through trash and ripping flesh off fish on the pier's edge.
+They, too, quiet down at the end of the day, watching the sunset.
 It may be that Oumuamua is a metal eagle spying on us from a distance.
-Wary to be caught by human telescopes, it flew back out of the Solar system.
+Wary of being caught by human telescopes, it flew back out of the Solar system.